 Health & Wellness Programming

-As with all activities that invite social interaction and bursts of energy, Mirror Neurons can provide you with a wonderful opportunity to explore healthy and respectful group behaviours.
+In a small way, as with all activities that invite social interaction, you could argue that this exercise can provide your group with a wonderful opportunity to explore healthy and respectful behavioural norms.
 The key connection you may want to make is that when everyone is on the same page, ie mirroring the positive behaviours of the group, everyone wins.
 To explore this further, take a look at the questions described in the Reflection Tips tab for some useful starting points.

 Tougher Trio: Form groups of three people all of whom must match actions to earn a point.
 With more than 10 actions, points are really hard to earn.